If you live in Angus, and have not seen this web-site before, read on -but then tell your neighbour!!

 People are often surprised and upset when a wind turbine or, worse, a cluster of turbines appears in a field near their home.
 Current planning regulations do not require you to be notified when a farmer or landowner proposes to plant one of these devices near you, apart from an easily missed couple of lines of generally meaningless small-print in the weekly council notices.
 This web-site has been set up to give you the earliest possible warning about potential and actual applications, as well as those which have been approved, refused, or withdrawn.
 There is information about each planning application and advice on How to object.pdf

 Are you at risk from wind farms?
 Are there plans which you are not aware of?
-NB - this map applies to Angus turbines only.
+NB - this map applies to Angus turbines only and does not display operational turbines - we assume you are aware of them.
+Enter your postcode below to see what is planned.

 Click on the 'MAPS' tab at top of page to see how many applications have been made in Angus, then click on the 'Scoping' tab to see how many more are thinking about it.